 - PGY1 Future Faculty Certificate—for PGY1 residents who wish to be competitive for generalist faculty positions following residency.

 - PGY2 Future Faculty Certificate—for PGY2 residents who wish to be competitive for specialist faculty positions following residency.

 Romano says the greatest strength of Concordia’s certificate program is its organization and structure—self-directed learning, small group discussion formats, lab facilitation, and lecture development.

 “If a resident is interested in teaching, even in the slightest, my advice is to complete the academic rotation at Concordia,” says Romano.
 “It will be educational, rewarding, and most importantly, fun.”

-RSVP for the open house here.
-For more information on the open house, or to learn more about Concordia’s Clinical Teaching and Future Faculty Certificate Program, contact Emily Dineen, residency program coordinator, at firstname.lastname@example.org or 262-243-2767.
+Sound like something you’d be interested in to benefit your career?
+You can learn more about Concordia’s Clinical Teaching and Future Faculty Certificate Program by contacting Emily Dineen, residency program coordinator, at firstname.lastname@example.org or 262-243-2767.